Pathway Programs to Consider

 A great location isn’t all Adelphi University has to offer; the school boasts a 10:1 student-to-faculty ratio, more than 50 academic programs of study, and were even recognized by Money magazine for excellence in Educational Quality, Affordability, and Alumni Earnings.
-They offer English language programs for those that need additional support, while on-campus staff helps students adjust to U.S. culture.
+In addition, Adelphi International offers the Success Pathway Program which makes the challenging adjustment to college life in the US easier on students.

 How to Choose a Pathway Program

 Like when choosing a college or university, there are a number of factors to consider when choosing a pathway program.
 Perhaps the most important question to ask is whether or not the program offers guaranteed or conditional acceptance to a college or university upon completion.
 You will also want to look at pathway programs that are associated with colleges and universities you are interested in studying at after your pathway program completion.

 Additionally, location and size are key.
 Are you interested in studying in the northeast, or do you have your heart set on the south?
 Would you prefer a campus in a rural, urban, or suburban area?
 Are you looking for a large or small campus?